puma13992/digial-patient/README.md

 The pictures (background image, favicons) were taken from [Pixabay](https://pixabay.com/).

 ### Database scheme
-The database model reflects the different areas of the website: the personal data through the model "UserProfile", the entries for medications/diseases through the model "MediDisLis", the entries for doctors through the model "Doctor" and the entries for contacts through the model "Contact".
+The database model reflects the different areas of the website: the personal data and share option through the model "UserProfile", the entries for medications/diseases through the model "MediDisList", the entries for doctors through the model "Doctor" and the entries for contacts through the model "Contact".

 ![Database scheme](static/media/readme/database-schema.png)